Tur Abdin: Modern

 Before World War I, the Syriac Christian population of the Ottoman Empire has been estimated at around 619,000.
-Figures from the Armenian Patriarchate of Constantinopleindicate that more than one fifth lived in the Armenian vilayets: about 60,000 in Diyarbakır, 25,000 in Sebastia, 18,000 in Van, 15,000 in Bitlis, and 5,000 in Kharberd.
+Figures from the Armenian Patriarchate of Constantinople indicate that more than one fifth lived in the Armenian vilayets: about 60,000 in Diyarbakır, 25,000 in Sebastia, 18,000 in Van, 15,000 in Bitlis, and 5,000 in Kharberd.
 Midyat, in Diyarbekir vilayet, was the only major town in the Ottoman Empire with an Assyrian majority, although this population was divided among Syriac Orthodox, Chaldean Catholics, and Protestants.
 Syriac Orthodox Christians were concentrated in the hilly rural areas around Midyat, where they populated almost 100 villages and worked in agriculture or crafts.
 Syriac Orthodox culture was centered in two monasteries near Mardin (west of Tur Abdin): Mor Gabriel and Deyrulzafaran.
 Outside of the area of core Syriac settlement, there were also sizable populations in the towns of Diyarbakır, Urfa, Harput, and Adiyaman as well as villages.
 Unlike the Assyrian population of Tur Abdin, many of these Assyrians spoke other languages besides Syriac.